skip to content

 Museum of Archaeology and Anthropology

-MAA has enjoyed a long and successful history of working with the Department of Archaeology, as well as other university Faculties and Schools, and regularly hosts student classes in the Keyser Workroom throughout the academic year.
-During these practical handling sessions students are able to engage with a wide range of archaeological objects, having a hands-on approach to the study of material culture.
+MAA has enjoyed a long and successful history of working with the Department of Archaeology, as well as other University faculties and schools, hosting student classes in the Keyser Workroom throughout the academic year.
+During these practical handling sessions students are able to engage with a wide range of archaeological objects, getting hands-on experience with material culture.

-For queries regarding the Teaching Collections please email Eleanor Wilkinson, Teaching and Collections Assistant for Archaeology.
+For queries regarding the Teaching Collections please email Lily Pencliffe, Senior Teaching and Collections Assistant for Archaeology.

 Two million years of human history.
 One million artefacts.
 Countless astonishing stories.